opattison/oliverpattison.com/input/_photos/2021-cottonwood.md

 tags:
   - portfolio
   - story
+story:
+  src: '2021-cottonwood-2023-04/11.jpg'
 banner:
   src: '2021-cottonwood-2023-04/11.jpg'
   alt: 'a portrait of Sapphie the dog standing on top of a mountain smiling'
+introduction: '
+  ## Hiking Cottonwood Pass in October

+  It’s the end of the season.
+Before long, one of the highest driveable mountain passes in Colorado would be closed.
+We soaked up the last of an unseasonably pleasant day at 12,000 feet above sea level.
+  '
 images:
   - src: '2021-cottonwood-2023-04/00.jpg'
     alt: 'Jean and Sapphie the dog looking at the sunrise from a mountaintop'